Recap / Community S1 E20: The Science of Illusion

 - Morality Pet: Invoked.
 The cadaver accidentally tossed out a window had a mother.
 She's brought in by the Dean to read from his journal.

 - Odd Couple: She's a seriously cute recovering teen drug addict.
 She's a newly-single, single-mindedly Christian housewife and mother.
-They Fight Crime!
+They Fight Crime (sort of)!

 - Only Sane Man: Jeff starts to mention that he and Abed are this before Abed cuts him off.